 1. Audience Engagement

-Certain forms of advertising, like TV commercials and billboards, are designed to maximize brand exposure.
+Specific forms of advertising, like TV commercials and billboards, are designed to maximize brand exposure.
 The company being advertised, however, has no way of seeing what all these people think of their ads.
 And if someone does like the ad, that person has no way of showing it to another potential customer.

 With social media, potential customers can engage with your posts by liking, sharing, and commenting.
 Users who share your posts are essentially marketing your business for free.
 Every share exposes you to a whole other world of potential customers.